ParaCoToUl/noarr-pipelines/docs/hub.md

 my_hub.allocate_envelopes(Device::DEVICE_INDEX, 4); // 4 on the device
 ```

 The number of envelopes impacts the behaviour of the hub.
-If you have no envelopes for a given device and a consuming link requests data for that device, it may never be satisfied.
+If we have no envelopes for a given device and a consuming link requests data for that device, it may never be satisfied.
 The consuming node will not be able to advance and advancing the hub will not solve the situation either.
 Therefore no nodes can be advanced and the pipeline terminates as if it has successfully done all the work.
 Having only one envelope allows the pipeline to function, but it cannot overlay any two operations, so it either produces or transfers or consumes.
 Having two envelopes is probably optimal in most situations that use the hub as a queue.
 There are, however, other ways to use the hub that may require different numbers of envelopes for optimal performance.

-Although it is typical to allocate all envelopes during the construction of the hub, you may also call the `allocate_envelope(s)` methods anytime you want.
+Although it is typical to allocate all envelopes during the construction of the hub, we may also call the `allocate_envelope(s)` methods anytime we want.
 The hub will be able to use the new envelope right after the allocation finishes.
 The only constraint is that allocations should be executed by the scheduler thread only.

 **Unused pool:** When an envelope is allocated, it enters the so called *pool of unused envelopes*.
 This pool contains envelopes that are not present in the chunk queue and can be used for new chunks or for memory transfers.
-Since each envelope belongs to only one device, you could imagine that this pool is actually multiple pools - one for each device.
+Since each envelope belongs to only one device, we could imagine that this pool is actually multiple pools - one for each device.
 If this pool becomes empty of envelopes for a given device, no chunk production or memory transfers for that device may occur.
 The hub waits for chunks in the queue to be consumed, so that envelopes get released and can be reused.

 **Chunk queue:** When a producing link receives an envelope from the unused pool and the production is commited (if not, the envelope returns back to the unused pool), the envelope enters the chunk queue as the only envelope in a new chunk.
 If the consuming link requests the same device, the envelope just sits through the queue and when the chunk is consumed, the envelope is returned to the unused pool.
 If the consuming link requests a different device, memory transfer has to take place before consumption is allowed.